 User, Interaction and Knowledge Modelling

-The Umeå University research on personalised knowledge-based systems is covering research projects with the objective to develop methods and technology, demonstrated in prototype implementations for supporting the individual in the activities of their choice.
+The Umeå University research on personalised knowledge-based intelligent systems is covering research projects with the objective to develop methods and technology, demonstrated in prototype implementations for supporting the individual in the activities of their choice.
 For the purpose, a particular focus is put on the design and modeling of the user interaction and knowledge content of interactive, intelligent and autonomous systems and environments.